interias/3d-printing/README.md

 - Check the Section First Layer Problems!
 - Heat soak your machine for a minimum of one hour!
 Also Pre-Heat your nozzle to the printing temperature!
 - No Fan-Speed for the first Layers 1-4.
 Use Fan-Speeds in your Enclosure (Maybe 50% for larger plates, ~80% for smaller plates)!
 This will shrink your freshly printed locations faster and you’ll have smaller regions of contractions!
 BUT using the fan also increases the risk of bad layer adhesion!
-- Only as a last resort use Adhesion-Helpers (3DLAC, etc.)!
+- Only as a last resort use Adhesion-Helpers, e.q.
+3DLAC (https://www.3dlac.com/).

 ## Curling:
 ![Parts with curling on overhangs](https://github.com/interias/3d-printing/blob/main/images/curling.jpg)